How to Finalize Your Adoption in Georgia

 Adoption finalization in Georgia can feel exciting and scary at the same time.
-You have been anticipating these moments for quite some time.
-While part of you is relieved it is almost complete, another part may be feeling a bit anxious for this part of the process.
+You have been anticipating these moments for quite some time, likely throughout your entire Georgia adoption.
+While part of you is relieved it is almost complete; another part may be feeling a bit anxious for this part of the process.
 In a way, the legalization of an adoption is like a birth because it’s the day your child becomes yours forever.
-Adoptive families anticipating finalization in Georgia can expect a number of legal steps, including termination of parental rights, post-placement visits, the finalization hearing and, finally, receiving the final decree of adoption.
+Adoptive families anticipating finalization in Georgia can expect a number of legal steps, including termination of parental rights, post-placement visits, the finalization hearing, and receiving the final decree of adoption.

 It is legally required in all 50 states that parental rights be terminated before an adoption hearing can proceed.
 In Georgia, birth parents can legally consent to the termination of parental rights any time after the birth of the child.
 Once the birth parents’ parental rights are terminated, voluntarily or involuntarily, the adoptive family can continue with an adoption hearing and other post-placement requirements to obtain the final decree of adoption in Georgia.

 After a child is placed in the adoptive home, adoptive families will need to undergo a series of post-placement visits with their social worker.
 These visits are done to ensure the adoptive parents and the child are all adjusting well to the placement and that the adoption truly is in the best interest of the child.
 This is also the adoptive family’s chance to ask any questions they may have about raising an adopted child and to learn about the post-placement services and resources that are available to them in Georgia.